Open today from 9:00am to 12:00pm and 1:00pm to 3:00pm. Closed from noon to 1:00 PM every day, for lunch

-Rusk Housing Authority is a public housing agency in Rusk, Texas that participates in the Section 8 Housing Choice Voucher program.
+Rusk Housing Authority is a Public Housing Agency in Rusk, Texas that participates in the Section 8 Housing Choice Voucher (HCV) program.

 Rusk Housing Authority serves Cherokee County.

 |City of Troup and Cherokee County, Texas Housing Choice Voucher||Closed|